State Safety Office

 All or some of the forms listed below shall be used when submitting requests for reimbursement depending on what costs were incurred.

-These forms are now available directly through the Florida Department of Transportation's Office of Forms and Procedures website to ensure users obtain the most current version.
-New users will need to create a login by following the on-screen instructions and accepting the noted conditions in order to access the forms website.
+These forms are now available directly through the Florida Department of Transportation's Safety Office website.
 When available, the link will direct the user to the MS Word version of the form.

 |500-065-04||Statement of Highway Safety Project Costs||Word|